 Most people who reserve an immersive retreat have never done one before.
 They don’t know what to pack.
 They don’t know whether they’ll be in a group, alone, in a tent, in a building.
 They don’t know whether they’ll be expected to perform anything — a meditation pose, an emotional breakthrough, an articulate processing of their feelings — or whether they can just be a tired person who needs rest.
 The not-knowing keeps a lot of people from coming.
 So this is the version of the brochure no one usually writes: a real account of what the days actually look like.

-What follows is the rhythm of our six-day retreat at AWKN Ranch.
-The three-day version is a condensed shape of the same arc.
+What follows is the rhythm of our five-day retreat at AWKN Ranch — Sunday to Thursday.

 Before you arrive